cubiq/vanilla-docs/docs/addons/vanilla-pop/index.html.md

 __Email Directly into a category__

 You can also set up additional email addresses to forward to individual categories.
 To do this forward email to the appropriate categorycode, using the following syntax: categorycode.username@vanillacommunity.email.
-The “categorycode”,  is the url-slug used for the category.
+The “categorycode”,  is the numerical value assigned for the category (hover over the catgeory url in your dashboard to get the number).

 __Default Category__